mingzhenhe/mingzhenhe.github.io/_pages/about.md

 Currently, my research focuses on the following directions:
 - Machine learning theory: potentional function space for asymmetric kernels, from RKHS to RKBS.
 - Applications powered by learning theory: geometric data, graph neural network, transformers understanded by asymmetric kernels.

-Feel free to drop me an email to connect!

 **News**
 ------